xinhe-lab/ctwas/README.md

 While the [published paper](https://doi.org/10.1038/s41588-023-01648-9) analyzes a single eQTL dataset, the latest version of cTWAS extends the method to integrate multiple groups of prediction models, allowing for joint analysis of multiple types of molecular traits, across potentially different tissues, cell types or conditions.

+If you have already run cTWAS before, see [this page](https://xinhe-lab.github.io/multigroup_ctwas/articles/software_updates.html) for the software updates.

 ## Install ctwas

 Use "remotes" to install the latest version of ctwas from GitHub: